VikasSaxena2204/VoiceScript/README.md

 3. Open the index.html file in your preferred web browser.

-4. Ensure your microphone is enabled and grant necessary permissions for browser access.
+4. Ensure your microphone is enabled and grant necessary permissions for browser access for output.

 ## 📸 Screenshots